tushar-sharma/tushar-sharma.github.io/_posts/2026-08-07-review-book-mastering-ethereum.md

 ## Sep 20, 2026

-Ethereum has two types of accounts:
+Ethereum has two types of accounts, and each account is identified by an address:

 1. **EOA**

 2. **Contract**

 An EOA is controlled by a private key, so it can create and sign transactions.
 Both EOAs and contract accounts can hold ether.
 A blockchain links blocks using cryptographic hashes.
-An Ethereum transaction looks like this:
+A simplified view of an Ethereum transaction looks like this:

 | Field | Value |
 | --- | --- |